What can I eat and drink the night before and day of my procedure/surgery?

 Why can’t I eat or drink before my procedure?

 Our protective reflexes slow down when we are given anesthesia.
-One protective reflex is to keep stomach contents from going into our airway.
+One protective reflex is to keep stomach contents from going into our lungs.
 Aspiration can happen when stomach contents enter our airway.
 This is less likely to happen when your stomach is empty.
 Fasting (not eating or drinking) keeps your stomach empty.

 Why is aspiration bad?